wyderkat/css-on-diet/README.md

 CSS-On-Diet
 ===========

 CSS-On-Diet is a preprocessor for CSS files.
 The key feature are mnemonics for frequently used properties and value names.
-Other goodies include optional colons and semicolons, nested and one line comments, easy defines and macros, arithmetic calculator.
+Other goodies include optional colons and semicolons, nested and one line comments, variables and mixins, arithmetic calculator, hexadecimal RGBA.

 Much more information on [www.cofoh.com/css-on-diet](http://www.cofoh.com/css-on-diet)